Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ### List of used resources:
 This project has been hevaily influenced by code institute learning resourses and LMS content and use of boostrap systems.
+Chat GPT used for generating content for the site cards.

 ### Images:
 StockSnap, Pixels.com, kamboompics.com, unsplash & pixabay.